 Making a Living as an Animal Writer

 Contributing to pet publications can be a great way to combine a love of animals and a talent for writing.
+This form of writing is a great fit for a freelance writer who has a love of animals and perhaps a background in other animal-focused careers.

-The first thing a freelance writer must do is determine what topic they want to write about.
+The first thing the freelance writer must do is determine what topic they want to write about.
 Popular subjects for pet publications include veterinary or health issues, general care, breed profiles, exercise and activity ideas, behavior, training, nutrition, and traveling with pets.

 Pet writers must have strong research skills to ensure that the material provided to their readers is accurate and current.
 That information must be presented in a logical, clear, and concise manner.